AdobeDocs/campaign-web.pt-BR/help/v8/landing-pages/create-lp.md

      >
      >Se nenhuma data de início for definida, a landing page será ativada assim que for publicada.

-   * Quando a página atingir a data de término, a publicação da landing page será automaticamente desfeita e o formulário não estará mais disponível.
+   * Quando a página atinge a data final, <!--the landing page is automatically unpublished and -->o formulário não está mais disponível.
 A variável **[!UICONTROL Expiração]** é exibida.

      >[!NOTE]
      >